 The following information is for guidance only.
 None of the following recipes or tips have not been tested on anyone other than me.
 I strongly advise you do your own research and proceed very carefully.

 If you want a better informed opinion I suggest you head on over to the Aromantics website.
 They will sell you everything you need to make sun tan lotion including recipes you can download as a PDF.
 They have been in this game for years and are far more qualified then I am.
+The following is an account of my own experiences which may help you in your own research.

 It is so easy to make your own creams and lotion that once you start you will never look back.
 The advantages are huge; you get to control what goes on your skin, be way more eco-friendly and save a whole load of cash.
 You can make almost anything the cosmetic companies sell but without the palm oil, dodgy chemicals and weird colours.
 Though you can have all those too if you want.